Reason for Physical Abilities Test

 - Ability to follow directions

-Getting your employees’ PAT’s done at Mobile Health is a simple process that begins with setting-up an account.
-Because Mobile Health customizes each of our client’s physical abilities tests, our account managers will reach out to you to help review your organization’s needs and customize a package built specifically for your organization.
+The simple process of scheduling your employee’s PAT at Mobile Health begins with setting up an account.
+Because Mobile Health customizes each client’s physical abilities tests, our account managers will help you review your organization’s needs and design a package for your organization.

 Part of your account set-up includes access to the Mobile Health Client Portal.
-There you will have the ability to schedule your employees for any tests or procedures at any Mobile Health location.
-The results will be delivered electronically to the Client Portal in a HIPAA compliant format as soon as the exam is completed.
+The Client Portal provides the ability to schedule your employees for any tests or procedures at any Mobile Health location.
+The results will be delivered electronically to the Client Portal in a HIPAA compliant format following a completed exam.

-Scheduling appointments and reviewing results can be done 24/7 from any desktop computer.
-All records are archived online and easily accessed in the case of an audit or independent review.
+Clients can schedule appointments and review results 24/7 from any desktop computer.
+All records remain archived online and easily accessible in the case of an audit or independent review.